baldurk/renderdoc/docs/getting_started/faq.rst

 During capture the main impact of having RenderDoc enabled is that timings will change, and more memory (sometimes much more) will be allocated.
 There are also slight differences to the interception of Map() calls as they go through an intermediate buffer to be captured.
 Generally the only problem this can expose is that when capturing a frame, if something is timing dependent RenderDoc causes one or two very slow frames, and can cause the bug to disappear.

-The two primary causes of differences between the captured program and the replayed log (for better or for worse) are:
+The two primary causes of differences between the captured program and the replayed capture (for better or for worse) are:

 #. ``Map()`` s that use DISCARD are filled with a marker value, so any values that aren't written to the buffer will be different - in application you can get lucky and they can be previous values that were uploaded, but in replay they will be ``0xCCCCCCCC``.

 #.
-RenderDoc as an optimisation will not save or restore the contents of render targets at the start of the frame if it believes they will be entirely overwritten in the frame.
+RenderDoc will not save or restore the contents of render targets at the start of the frame if it believes they will be entirely overwritten in the frame.
 This detection is typically accurate but means targets are cleared to black or full depth rather than accumulating, even if that accumulation is not intentional it may be the cause of the bug.

-  This behaviour can be overridden by enabling 'Save all initials' in the :doc:`capture options <../how/how_capture_log>`.
+  This behaviour can be overridden by enabling 'Save all initials' in the :doc:`capture options <../how/how_capture_frame>`.

 I can't launch my program for capture directly.
 Can I capture it anyway?
 ------------------------------------------------------------------------